Trump chooses former senator David Perdue as ambassador to China - ExBulletin

 It's unclear whether Trump will actually follow through on his threats or use them as a negotiating tactic.

-The tariffs, if implemented, could significantly raise prices for U.S. consumers on everything from gasoline to automobiles to agricultural products.
-The United States is the world's largest importer of goods, with Mexico, China, and Canada its three largest suppliers. according to the most recent U.S. Census data.
+Tariffs, if implemented, could significantly raise prices for U.S. consumers on everything from gasoline to automobiles to agricultural products.
+The United States is the world's largest importer of goods, with Mexico, China and Canada its top three suppliers, according to the most recent U.S. census data.

 Perdue, if confirmed, will have to negotiate a difficult set of issues that go beyond trade.